 But when you hold onto those assumptions, you’ll miss a lot.
-Plus, no one really wants to work with a salesperson who is too eager.
+Plus, no one really wants to work with a too eager salesperson.
 It makes them feel like there is a hidden trap.
 Or, even worse, they’ll take advantage of your neediness and try to get a deal or some freebies.

 Studies show that salespeople who close more deals than others talk less.
 A lot less!
-The golden ratio is described as a roughly 60/40 split of listening to talking.
+The golden ratio is a roughly 60/40 split between listening to talking.
 That means that the salesperson should be listening over 60% of the time and only talking about 40%.
 This rule comes as a shock to many salespeople, but it holds true time and time again.

 You might be thinking, “how do I have effective sales conversations if I only talk 40% of the time?”

 Questions.
 You should be asking questions.
-You should be answering questions with more questions.
+Sometimes, you might even want to answer questions with more questions.

 We know that we have to dig in to find out what their pain is, what their needs are, what is, dare I say it, keeping them up at night.
 And we know that to do that, we have to ask them.

-But the trick of all of that is to maintain a level of skepticism that allows you to dig a little deeper.
+But the trick is to maintain a level of skepticism that allows you to dig a little deeper.